Get all the latest data for Algeria

 How much are property prices expected to increase in Algeria in 2026?

-As of early 2026, property prices in Algeria are expected to increase by approximately 4% to 7% nationally over the full calendar year, with Algiers likely to see gains of 5% to 9%.
+As of 2026, property prices in Algeria are expected to increase by about 6.5% for the full year in nominal Algerian dinars.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Algeria.